2018ik/2018ik.github.io/_wiki/person_living.markdown

 ## Background

 God pays more attention to what kind of person or character someone is than what they can accomplish.
 In a sense, in God's economy, the person *is* the work.
-As God's people, our living should be different from the common living; this includes how we behave in our work life, church life and family life.
-We should be convicted by an improper living.
+The living of God's people should be different from the common living; this includes how one behaves in their work life, church life and family life.

 ## Significance